-Blarney Caravan & Camping Park is due to reopen on 29th June.
-Limited online booking is now available for Caravan and Motorhome pitches.
+Blarney Caravan & Camping Park is due to reopen on 1st April 2021.
+Online booking is now available for Caravan and Motorhome pitches.

 Please read our Covid-19 guidelines for guests staying at Blarney Caravan & Camping Park.
 CLICK HERE

 Blarney Caravan and Camping Park is a four-star family-run park situated eight kilometres from Cork city and three from Blarney village, but it’s secluded and peaceful enough to feel you’re in the middle of the country.
 There’s loads of open space for ball games, as well as a smartly-maintained play area and an 18-hole pitch and putt course (extra charge applies).
 The park is gently sloping and well sheltered, with views of Blarney Castle and the surrounding countryside.